DSI-FDI/final-project/dsi_milestone_4.md

 	+ (Feedback) Shortcuts are not really needed, so I do not find a real error in this case.
 But a shortcut could help to switch the settings while a conversation.
 But if I assume that the glasses, know what information I need because of smartness, such shortcuts will not really needed.
 	+ Heuristic: S02
 	+ Severity: 1
+	+ The actual problem was that one cannot adjust the filters without losing focus completely.
+Severity updated to 4.

 - **Consistency**
 	+	(Feedback) The glasses are smart and therefore the sequence of informations and dialogs will fit my needs. -> There will be no violation here.